 It's time to do the math!

 David stands 16 feet 11.5 inches tall from the base of the statue to the top of his curly locks.
 The base makes up 5% of the statue, which puts David's actual body at a height of 16 feet 1.5 inches.
 His penis is 2.81% of that body height, which works out to a raw measurement of 5.43 inches.
+It's worth noting that multiple researchers have shown there is hardly any correlation between height and penis size.

 If we scale that down to a 50th percentile 5-foot 9.25-inch adult male, which means David's scaled flaccid penis is 1.95 inches long — which puts him in the bottom 0.3% of penises measured.